wesleyandrade05/majorplan/README.md

+This was my CPSC 100's Final Project at Yale University.
+Collaboration on it is more than welcome, just please email me at wesleyantonio.andrade@yale.edu

 # Where to Compile?

 The website was designed to run in the codespace.
 To do it, you just have to run **flask run** in the console.
 The database can be seen using **phpliteadmin majorplan.db**